tyty0310/Spotify-Wrapped-Early/README.md

-# Hello! thank you for using SDR!
+# Hello! thank you for using SWE!

 ## How to download and import your data